yenhsunlin/BH_in_NS/readme.md

 `nsbh` also provides a Mathematica-dub, see `mathematica-dub` folder.
 However, it will not subject to update and will be deprecated soon.

 ## IMPORTANT NOTES!
-If you use any of the code, even snippets, in this repository for academic researches and publishing scientific articles, please **DO** cite the following (BibTeX)
+If you use any of the code, even snippets, in this repository for academic researches or publishing scientific articles, please **DO** cite the following (BibTeX)

     @article{Chen:2018ohx,
         author         = "Chen, Chian-Shu and Lin, Yen-Hsun",